gnu-octave/statistics/README.md

 Make sure you follow the coding style already used in the **statistics** package (similar to GNU Octave).
 For a summary of the coding style rules used in the package see [Contribute](https://github.com/gnu-octave/statistics/blob/main/CONTRIBUTE.md).

 Contributing is not only about fixing bugs.
-Improving the texinfo of the fucntions help files or adding BISTs and demos at the end of the function files is also important.
-Out of a total of 311 functions, there are still 25 functions missing BISTs and it would be invaluable to add tests to these.
+Improving the texinfo of the functions help files or adding BISTs and demos at the end of the function files is also important.
+Out of a total of 315 functions, there are still 18 functions missing BISTs and it would be invaluable to add tests to these.
 Fixing a typo in the help file is still of value though.
 So don't hesitate to contribute! :+1: